ssadedin/ximmer/docs/adding_cnv_caller.md

 ## Add Pipeline Stage to Perform Analysis

-Create a new file with a name like `<caller name>.groovy`, and place it in eval/pipeline.
+Create a new file with a name like `<caller name>.groovy`, and place it in pipeline directory.
 In this file, define a pipeline stage that performs the analysis based on:

  * input BAM files provided as `$input.bam`